bchainzhang/bchainzhang.github.io/index.md

 - Dashing/Star: a deployed popular blockchain platform used in various real applications.

+Besides, my colleages and I developed some AI reasoning and agent systems; I have a growing interests in building AI systems.

 ## Some BFT/permissioned blockchain systems built
 ByzID (SRDS 2014, Best Paper Candidate, BFT using small trusted components)<br>